sazharud97/mockAirbnb/README.md

 # Mock Airbnb Listing project

-more or less a similar implementation to the reddit mock from teh webdev course but this time with Airbnb lisitngs.
+more or less a similar implementation to the reddit mock from the webdev course but this time with Airbnb lisitngs.

-So, lisitngs should be formatted like this:
+So, listings should be formatted like this:

 Title